elam91/LinkyDinky/README.md

 **This does not check for experience as it would be too slow.**

+also skips if a phone number was sent.

 * make sure your config.json is set up correctly, or use bash arguments
 * run the program:
 ```bash